Chapter 1: Between the salt and the leaves

 About how the night had been shifting lately and the woods have been groaning.

-However, Lissa wasn’t interested in what the birds sang about, not when she had her own business to mind.
-She was simply replenishing her stocks of rosemary, lavender, and sage; the three main herbs people came looking for when they wanted a protection charm.
+The information was good to have, but Lissa didn’t have time to worry about greedy kings.
+She had her own business to mind, a sister to take care of, and a witch hunter to avoid.
+Lissa was simply replenishing her stocks of rosemary, lavender, and sage; the three main herbs people came looking for when they wanted a protection charm.

 And the people of Salindor always wanted protection charms.

-Lissa couldn’t blame them—this town is known for its oddities.
-Just last week a couple of children wandered into the woods, right before dark, and never made it home.
+Lissa couldn’t blame them when just last week a couple of children wandered into the woods, right before dark, and never made it home.
 Their bodies hadn’t been found either.

-The castle soldiers had descended into the streets of Salindor in the last few weeks.
-The patrolled the city to enforce “order,” but it was witches who were going missing, and the crown didn’t particularly care about the fate of witches.
-Especially when they were the reason for their disappearing.
+Castle soldiers had descended into the streets of Salindor in the last few weeks.
+They patrolled the city to enforce “order,” but only women—witches—were going missing, and the crown didn’t particularly care about the fate of witches.
+Especially when they were half the reason for their disappearing.

-Lissa could feel the nervous energy in the air like the bite of a winter wind, despite the fall sun still holding onto its summer warmth.
+Lissa felt the town’s nervousness in the air like the bite of a winter wind, despite the fall sun still holding onto its summer warmth.
 It pulled at her hair, nipped at her cheeks, and whispered a gentle caution in her ears.

 Be safe.